Individual customizations by means of SCSS

 Using our ThemeWare® Config-Finder you have the possibility of displaying all ThemeWare® variables.
 The "technical name" in this overview is the name of the corresponding variable you can use in Twig or SCSS.

-In case a CSS/SCSS customization is only relevant for a certain sales channel, you have got the possibility to limit your customization for example using our ThemeWare® configuration with the "Body class".
+If an SCSS customisation is only relevant for a specific Sales Channel, you have the option of restricting your customisation via our ThemeWare® configuration with the "Body class".

-This name can be used for SCSS checkings by its position at the HTML body.
+This name can then be used for SCSS checks due to its position in the HTML body.

 .myshopname {